-From the album Chicago VII (1974), ‘Song of the Evergreens’ has an almost breezy, atmospheric vibe to it.
-The song features vocals by trumpet layer Lee Loughnane.
+From the album Chicago VII released in 1974, ‘Song of the Evergreens’ has an almost breezy, atmospheric vibe to it, featuring vocals by trumpet player Lee Loughnane.
 Accompanying him were Robert Lamm on the keyboard and Terry Kath on the guitar.

 The song, for the most part, is pretty basic.
-While Loughnane’s in no way a bad singer, it just felt like there was something missing on the vocals.
+While Loughnane is in no way a bad singer, it just felt like there was something missing on the vocals.
 On the contrary, Robert’s slight out-of-tune piano turned out to be perfect for the track.
-And, as always, Terry on the guitar was phenomenal.
+And, as always, Kath on the guitar was phenomenal.
 Albeit short, the song fades away with a final solo guitar piece played by Kath.

 ‘Free Form Guitar’ (1969)

-‘Free Form Guitar’ was a solo guitar track by Terry Kath on the album The Chicago Transit Authority (the band was called Chicago Transit Authority back then) released in 1969.
+‘Free Form Guitar’ was a solo guitar track by Terry Kath on the album The Chicago Transit Authority, which was released in 1969.
 Chicago fans have a love-hate relationship with the song, probably because it’s the Terry-Kath-and-his-guitar duo that we are talking about here.
 You’ll either think it is mind-blowing or it’ll just be a major turnoff.

-This guitar piece in itself sounds like (bear with the analogy here for a second) a racing car on the tracks doing lap after lap at a thousand miles per hour and you have sparks coming off the engine and the tires are melting from being overheated and then he wins the race.
+This guitar piece in itself sounds like (bear with the analogy here for a second) a racing car on the tracks doing lap after lap at a thousand miles per hour, with sparks coming off the engine and the tires are melting from being overheated until he then wins the race.
 What follows afterwards is just a thoroughly overworked engine being worked overtime.
 It’s brutal, and it certainly isn’t everybody’s cup of tea.

 The song begins with a grand horn piece, and meets with a rhythmic but smooth first stanza.
 The vocals, the drums, the trumpets are as lively as they could be.
-The subtle jazzy bridge was the perfect addition.
-And Terry Kath worked his magic on the guitar- mesmerizing as always.
+The subtle jazzy bridge was the perfect addition, and Terry Kath worked his magic on the guitar is mesmerising as always.

 ‘Make Me Smile’ (1970)

-There’s just something about the trumpet playing in the background in this song that just lifts the spirit of the song.
-Not to mention when it converges with the guitar solo, which then fades into a drum piece and of course, the vocals.
-It’s a whole meal that just makes you want to relish it.
+There’s just something about the trumpet playing in the background in this song that just lifts the spirit — not to mention when it converges with the guitar solo, which then fades into a drum piece and, of course, the vocals.

 ‘Make Me Smile’ is a song where we find Kath’s skills as a vocalist as well as a guitarist both come to life.
 The song was one of the singles on their self-titled album Chicago, released in 1970, and evidently, it was a hit.
 Even with a run time of 4:25, it makes you feel like you just couldn’t get enough of it.